hristo-vrigazov/bromium/README.md

 ## Features
 * Declarative way of describing your actions and how they translate to browser actions for different versions of your app.
-For example (this is bromium-dsl, but currently only JSON is supported):
+For example (this is bromium dsl language, a special language for describing UI contracts):

 ![Example Bromium DSL app](examples/bromium.dsl.png)